Optical microscope: Digital microscope

 A digital microscope is a microscope equipped with a digital camera allowing observation of a sample via a computer.
 Microscopes can also be partly or wholly computer-controlled with various levels of automation.
 Digital microscopy allows greater analysis of a microscope image, for example, measurements of distances and areas and quantitation of a fluorescent or histological stain.

 Low-powered digital microscopes, USB microscopes, are also commercially available.
 These are essentially webcams with a high-powered macro lens and generally do not use transillumination.
 The camera is attached directly to a computer's USB port to show the images directly on the monitor.
-They offer modest magnifications (up to about 200×) without the need to use eyepieces and at a very low cost.
 High-power illumination is usually provided by an LED source or sources adjacent to the camera lens.

 Digital microscopy with very low light levels to avoid damage to vulnerable biological samples is available using sensitive photon-counting digital cameras.
 It has been demonstrated that a light source providing pairs of entangled photons may minimize the risk of damage to the most light-sensitive samples.
 In this application of ghost imaging to photon-sparse microscopy, the sample is illuminated with infrared photons, each spatially correlated with an entangled partner in the visible band for efficient imaging by a photon-counting camera.